ZSSW-30: Armor

 The level of armor protection of the ZSSW-30 turret is not disclosed by the manufacturer, but according to unofficial sources, the armor consists of a thin layer of polyethylene fabric sandwiched between two steel plates and an additional piece of ceramic composite armor (two steel plates with alumina tiles in between) on the ATGM container.
 This provides level III protection for both the main structure and the missile container, while the external parts such as the sights are protected at level II.

 Active protection

 In addition to armor, ZSSW-30 is protected by the Obra-3 soft kill APS.
-This system consists of four laser detector sets (each one consisting of three detectors), a control unit and eight smoke grenade dischargers.
-The detectors work in 360° azimuth and in an elevation ranging from -6° to +30° and can detect light in the wavelength spectrum ranging from 0.6 to 11 µm as well as distinguish between different laser sources, such as laser rangefinders or target designators.
+This system consists of four laser warning receivers (each one consisting of three detectors), a control unit and eight smoke grenade dischargers.
+The detectors work in 360° azimuth and in an elevation ranging from -6° to +30° and can detect light in the wavelength spectrum ranging from 0.6 to 11 μm as well as distinguish between different laser sources, such as laser rangefinders or target designators.
 Obra-3 can work in different modes: manual, semi-automatic and automatic.
 In the automatic mode the grenades are launched automatically into the specific path an incoming laser beam (immediately after the turret is rotated in this direction, which is also done automatically).
 The system uses GAk-81 phosphorus multispectral smoke grenades.